lougeo/NLP_Movie_Scripts/README.md

 Moving forward here is a short bucket list of things which would improve this project:
  - Modeling
-     - Further optimize the models, potentially looking outside of the two used, to try to get better accuracy rather then interpretability.
+   - Further optimize the models, to try to get better accuracy rather then interpretability.
-     - Build out a convolutional neural network.
+   - Build out a neural network.
  - Web App
    - Improve the design, and functionality of the website.
 All of the above would of course be made significantly more interesting with the availablilty of a more extensive, and complete data source.

 Thanks for reading!
 Louis